'Ace Summer Sunset' Dahlia (Dinnerplate)

 Key Planting Tips

-Dahlias love soil that is close to neutral and do ok in slightly acidic or slightly alkaline.
 You can amend soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
-You can fertilize every 4 weeks to help achieve large blossoms.
+You can fertilize every 4 weeks to help achieve larger blossoms.

-Don’t water until the Dahlia sprouts.
+For 90% of us, don’t water until your Dahlia sprouts.
 If your soil is very dry, water the soil first and then let it stand for 30 minutes before planting.
 Mulch around your plant leaving bare dirt directly above the tuber.
-You will see sprouts in 7-10 days.

 Characteristics